 3 out of 10 – An action film for naive teenagers and Dolph Lundgren completists only (they exist)!

 WHAT HAVE I SEEN THAT ACTOR IN BEFORE?

-- Scott Adkins: Doctor Strange, Hard Target 2, Undisputed 4, Criminal (2016), Eliminators, Jarhead 3, Zero Tolerance, The Brothers Grimsby, Re-Kill, Ninja 2, The Legend of Hercules, Green Street 3, Universal Soldier 4, Zero Dark Thirty, The Expendables 2, Assassination Games, Undisputed 3, The Tournament, X Men: Wolverine, Undisputed 2, The Bourne Ultimatum, Eastenders (TV)
+- Scott Adkins: Accident Man, Triple Threat, Undisputed 4, Eliminators, Doctor Strange, Hard Target 2, Criminal (2016), Jarhead 3, Zero Tolerance, The Brothers Grimsby, Re-Kill, Ninja 2, The Legend of Hercules, Green Street 3, Universal Soldier 4, Zero Dark Thirty, The Expendables 2, Assassination Games, Undisputed 3, The Tournament, X Men: Wolverine, Undisputed 2, The Bourne Ultimatum, Eastenders (TV)